Escape-Games-by-Thought-Works/spy-save-places/README.md

-# Code Challenge: Find save places
+# Code Challenge: Spy save places

 We prepared repositories with test-suites for different coding languages.
 In order to solve the challenge, pick one of the favorite language and write the functions, so that all tests in the test-suites get green.